PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Together, these roles are called the Command Staff.

 * Next we have the **Customer Liaison**.
 This is a member of our support team, and their job is to handle the two-way interaction with our customers.
-So they'll update customers as to what is going on, whether that's via email, tweet, or updating our status page.
+So they'll update customers as to what is going on, whether that's via email, post, or updating our status page.
 But they'll also let us know what customers are saying too.
 If we're getting 100's of support requests, or no one has raised a ticket at all.
 Since this can be useful information in tracking down a cause, and determining the level of risk we can take during our recovery.

 * The **Internal Liaison** is a relatively new role in our process.
 Their job is to handle all the interaction with internal teams, such as our executives, or our marketing teams, and so on.
 We have a separate Slack channel for incident updates, to which the Internal Liaison will post regular status updates, and answer any questions from the rest of the organization.
 This keeps those questions out of our main response, but allows people to still get answers.
 The internal liaison will also page other teams as necessary if they're needed on the response.
 Again, this isn't a role you'll need for most companies, for a while this was also handled by our Deputy/Scribe role.